ervinhun/ervinhun/README.md

 I'm Ervin, originally from Hungary and currently based in Denmark.
 I have a passion for learning — values I now bring into the world of tech.

-Today, I'm channeling that same energy into my studies in **Computer Science**, with a focus on **Java** programming at the moment.
+Today, I'm channeling that same energy into my studies in **Computer Science** in Denmark.

 ---

 ## 💡 What I'm Into

 - ✈️ Aviation (still obsessed with planes!)
-- 📱 JavaFX programming at the moment, more to come later
+- 📱 JavaFX programming
 - 🎓 Learning new technologies and best practices
 - 🌍 International culture and community work
 - 🔧 Building small projects to solve real-life problems